alexn0320/CHIP-8-Emulator/Readme.md

-# CHIP-8 Emulator
-- The classic CHIP-8 emulator, made to learn how emulators and CPUs work.
+- The classic CHIP-8 emulator, which can load programs into memory and execute them.
-- Written in C and SDL for graphics (made using Linux).
+- Written in C and SDL for graphics (default screen 64x32 pixels).
-- Can load programs in memory from ROM files.
+- Has a debug mode in which you can see CPU and memory contents.
+- The ROM folder contains a script that can generate a binary ROM file from an input text file.

+Documentation for opcodes and general information: http://devernay.free.fr/hacks/chip8/C8TECH10.HTM

 ![image info](./assets/chip8.png)
-### Still work in progress (can only run the IBM logo)

 # Installation and running